MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 Recall that our  goal is to generate a report which analyses how environmental conditions change microbial communities in Lake Ontario

 > ## Discussion
 > How do you usually share data analyses with your collaborators?
-Many people share them through a Word or PDF document, a spreadsheet, slides, a  graphic, etc.
+Add your usual workflow to the Etherpad.
 {: .discussion}

 ## What is R Markdown and why use it?